wp-plugins/angularjs-for-wp/readme.txt

 WordPress shortcodes for directives are also included to avoid any confusion with code

 For even easier use for specific pages a new post meta box has been added.
 If selected the AngularJS directive will take over loading the content of the page client-side.
 This feature uses the post-content.html template.

+View [documentation](http://www.roysivan.com/angularjs-for-wordpress) for how to utilize the directives and shortcodes

 == Installation ==

 1. Download zipped archive of plugin
-1. Log into your WordPress dashobard and add the new plugin via upload
+1. Log into your WordPress dashboard and add the new plugin via upload
-1. ACtivate the plugin
+1. Activate the plugin
 1. Make sure you have the JSON REST API (WP-API) plugin also activated
 1. View [documentation](http://www.roysivan.com/angularjs-for-wordpress) for how to utilize the directives